Governance & Leadership

 Key sources and further reading

-How to close a charity (CC7) — Charity Commission.
+• How to close a charity — Charity Commission.
 Guidance on the legal and practical steps for winding up a charity, covering different legal structures.

-Merging charities (CC34) — Charity Commission.
-Guidance on the merger notification process, the register of mergers, and the use of vesting declarations under the Charities Act.
+• Collaborative working and mergers: an introduction (CC34) — Charity Commission.
+Guidance for trustees considering collaborative working or merger, including when and how to notify the Commission and the use of vesting declarations under the Charities Act.

-Eastside Primetimers — eastside.org.uk.
-The leading UK advisory firm on charity mergers, partnerships, and closures.
+• Eastside People (formerly branded Eastside Primetimers) — eastsidepeople.org.
+A leading UK advisory firm on charity mergers, partnerships, and closures, and publisher of the annual Good Merger Index.
 Their published research on merger barriers and recommendations for sector infrastructure is the most detailed available.